Higher Ed Glossary

 Version 1.0

 Course from an academic catalog built into a class schedule; available for registration for a particular term.
-May be offered as a class several times each term.
-Sometimes referred to as a section.
+May be offered several times each term.
+Sometimes called a section.

 Notes: